cw75/tiered-storage/README.md

 ## Versioned Key-value Store:

-This repo currently provide an implementation of versioned key-value stored built with lattice composition.
+This repo currently provide an implementation of single node versioned key-value stored built with lattice composition.
+To efficiently utilize multicore, the key-value store is build with multiple threads, each of which responsible for a key-value store replica.
+Replica synchronization is done by asynchronously gossiping the updates between threads.
 The source code is located in `./kv_store`.
 Note that although the current tests, benchmarks, and demo are based on the versioned key-value store, any type of eventually consistent key-value store could easily be implemented using the key-value store template located in `./kv_store/include/base_kv_store.h`.

 To run the versioned KVS tests, run `./build/kv_store/tests/run_kvs_test`.<br />
 To run the versioned KVS benchmarks, run `./build/kv_store/benchmarks/run_kvs_benchmark`.

+We also implemented a demo for the versioned key-value store.
+To run the demo,
+1. Start the server by running `./build/kv_store/versioned_kvs/kvs_server_distributed`.
+2. Start the client by running `./build/kv_store/versioned_kvs/kvs_client`.
+3. Start the message broker between client and server by running `./build/kv_store/versioned_kvs/msgqueue`.

+The order of 1,2 and 3 should not matter.
+Meanwhile, the only accepted input formats for the client side are `GET $key` and `PUT $key $value`.
+For this demo, both the key type and the value type have to be integer.